 Once you know the answers, you’ll find managed lifecycles and AWS S3 object tagging are your friends.
 In particular, you want to delete or archive based on object tags, so it’s wise to tag your objects appropriately so that it is easier to apply lifecycle policies.
 It is important to mention that S3 tagging has maximum limit of 10 tags per object and 128 unicode character.
 (We’ll return to this in Tip 4 and Tip 5.)

 You’ll also want to consider compression schemes.
 For large data that isn’t already compressed, you almost certainly want to — S3 bandwidth and cost constraints generally make compression worth it.
 (Also consider what tools will read it.
 EMR supports specific formats like gzip, bzip2, and LZO, so it helps to pick a compatible convention.)

-Another question to ask yourself is: When and how is this object modified?
+When and how is AWS S3 object modified?

 As with many engineering problems, prefer immutability when possible — design so objects are never modified, but only created and later deleted.
 However, sometimes mutability is necessary.
 If S3 is your sole copy of mutable log data, you should seriously consider some sort of backup — or locate the data in a bucket with versioning enabled.

 If all this seems like it’s a headache and hard to document, it’s a good sign no one on the team understands it.
 By the time you scale to terabytes or petabytes of data and dozens of engineers, it’ll be more painful to sort out.

 How to prioritize access control, encryption, and compliance with AWS S3